Looking for a good book? 5 tips for readers.

 How can you judge whether a novel is good or not?
 How can you find good novels to read?
 Obviously, it’s very subjective and it’s hard to know until you’ve actually read a book whether you [will] like it or not… but how can you know what to look for in publishers’ blurbs and reader reviews to identify whether a book is good or not?
 In other words, whether it’s a good match for you?

-Let’s try to dig down to figure it out.
+Let’s dig down to figure it out.

 If you’re a fan of Emily St. John Mandel’s Station Eleven, you might like Whether Violent or Natural.
-I am not, and I don’t, for much the same reason.
-I’m not a fan of the sort of elitist approach to fiction that positions one novel as ‘LITERARY’ or ‘intelligent’ and another as ‘popular’ or ‘commercial’ fiction, based pretty much solely on the former using what are hardly more than literary gimmicks, such as overblown language or an unusual narrative voice.
+I am not, and I don’t, for much the same reason: I’m not a fan of the sort of elitist approach to fiction that positions one novel as ‘LITERARY’ or ‘intelligent’ and another as ‘popular’ or ‘commercial’ fiction, based pretty much solely on the former using what are hardly more than literary gimmicks, such as overblown language or an unusual narrative voice.

 A good novel has an emotional punch.
 It gets under your skin.
 When reading reviews of a novel, look for indications that it: